-Serious Business is a partnership based in London, made up primarily of creative lead and freelance games journalist Grant Howitt (@gshowitt) and game designer and speed-of-light news wizard Mary Hamilton (@newsmary).
+Serious Business is composed of creative lead and freelance games journalist Grant Howitt (@gshowitt) and game designer and speed-of-light news wizard Mary Hamilton (@newsmary).
 We work closely with a dedicated team of experts to produce and run our games.

-We offer a flexible game creation service, ranging from straightforward run-and-gun combat to mad, wide-eyed terror to multi-layered tactical planning to more in-depth mystery scenarios - but whatever happens, we cut down on the "standing around talking" bit of live action games and skip straight to the "having fun" bit.
-We've been designing live games since 2006, and we know what makes for a fun experience.
+We make games in real places with real people.
+The things we've made range from fun party pieces to straightforward run-and-gun combat to mad, wide-eyed terror to multi-layered tactical planning to more in-depth mystery scenarios - but whatever happens, we cut down on the "standing around talking" bit of live action games and skip straight to the "having fun" bit.
+We've been designing live games since 2006, and we know what makes for a good time.
 We work closely with clients, venues, crew and players to create experiences that are enjoyable for absolutely everyone involved.

 As part of the Science Museum's ZombieLab event, we ran a live interactive exhibit which puts players in the shoes of the Community Jury Initiative.
-In a world where the zombie condition is real, infectious and curable, we'll be asking visitors to pass judgement on a cured ex-zombie and a zombie-killer.
-Find out more about The Trial here.
+In a world where the zombie condition is real, infectious and curable, we asked visitors to pass judgement on a cured ex-zombie and a zombie-killer.
+Find out more about The Trial and see the results here.

 In partnership with 20th Century Fox Home Entertainment, we created a game to tie in with the release of Abraham Lincoln Vampire Hunter on Blu Ray.
 Taking over the MetalWorks club in Islington, we led teams of 30 to 60 brave prospective vampire hunters in last-ditch attempts to defend the grand opening night of their newly-formed Hunting Club from waves of hungry undead.